 Complement with Costa Rican Tarrazu

-Coban grew with the help of the German coffee growers towards the end of the 19th century.
-They built the Ferrocarril Verapaz railway which connected Cobán with Lake Izabal.
-This operated until 1963 and was a symbol for the wealth in this coffee-growing region those days.
+The Coban coffee industry flourished with the help of these German coffee growers towards the end of the 19th century.
+They built the Ferrocarril Verapaz railway which connected Coban city with Lake Izabal.
+This operated until 1963. and was a symbol of the wealth the coffee-growing region was generating.